PavithraRajindra/DS-CIA-2/Self_Organising_List.md

     3. otherwise
         a. return false

-Algorithm 3: MTF (Move To Front) – move an element to the front
+## Algorithm 3: MTF (Move To Front) – move an element to the front
-Input: head, temp: A pointer to the node that needs to be moved to the front of the linked list.
+**Input**: head, temp: A pointer to the node that needs to be moved to the front of the linked list.

-Output: The linked list is modified such that the node originally pointed to by temp becomes the new head node.
+**Output:** The linked list is modified such that the node originally pointed to by temp becomes the new head node.

     1. if temp is head
         a. return